 FEES – GENERAL

 8.6.
-(1) The Registrar may charge a fee for anything he or she is required or authorized to do under the RHPA, the Code, the Act, the Regulations or the By-laws.
+(1) The Registrar may charge a fee for anything they are required or authorized to do under the RHPA, the Code, the Act, the Regulations or the By-laws.

 The fees for anything the Registrar is required or authorized to do, except for the fees for those things that are set out in these By-laws, are the fees set by the Registrar.

-The fee for a report regarding the results of a Council election from the electronic voting organization is $150.00.
+.

 The fee for a copy of any College information or documents required to be provided under sections 3.1(2) or 23(12) of the Code shall be the actual costs to the College of providing the copies.